TobyLobster/ImportLDraw/README.md

 + Download the latest version from the [Releases](https://github.com/TobyLobster/ImportLDraw/releases) page
 + Open Blender
-+ From the Blender menu click: File > User Preferences
++ If you are in Blender 2.79 or lower, choose from the menu: File > User Preferences
++ If you are in Blender 2.80 or later, choose from the menu: Edit > Preferences
 + Click the *Add-ons* tab
-+ Click the *Install from file...* button
++ Click the *Install from file...* button (Blender 2.79) or *Install...* button (Blender 2.80)
 + Navigate to the zip file you downloaded and select it
 + Find *Import LDraw* in the list of Add-ons (search for *LDraw* if necessary)
 + Tick the check mark next to it to activate the add-on.
-+ Click the *Save User Settings* button so that it will still be active next time you launch Blender.
++ Click the *Save User Settings* button (Blender 2.79) or *Save Preferences* button (Blender 2.80) so that it will still be active next time you launch Blender.

 **Setting the LDraw Parts Library directory**